Continuous Futures

 - The feature requires supplied transition metadata.
 The engine does not discover rolls, choose contracts, or infer roll prices: that is the caller's responsibility.

-- Ratio adjustment goes through
+- Ratio adjustment converts the factor and each price through